Driv3r-tech/ai-dialog-guide/chapters/eng/appendixd.md

 [📚 Back to Table of Contents](../../README.md)

-## Appendix D. List of Meta-Problems and How to Solve Them
+## Appendix D. Meta-Problems and How to Handle Them

 | # | Meta-Problem | How It Manifests | Why It Happens | Solution |
 |---|--------------|------------------|----------------|----------|